DIY Obstacle Courses for Kids: 17 Ideas That Guarantee Endless Fun

 2. The Balancing Beam

 Place a narrow and sturdy wooden beam or plank on the ground.
 Kids must walk across the beam, testing their balance and focus.
 For added safety, place cushions or mats around the beam in case of falls.
+As your children carefully place one foot in front of the other, they develop a sense of body awareness and control.

 3. The Crawl Under